 For a complete description of the Australian culture and its values (as defined by the Australian government), click here.

 5. Apply for Australian Citizenship or Permanent Residency

 Should you decide to move to Australia on a work visa but want to stay long-term or on a permanent basis, there are measures you can take to apply for permanent residency.
 You won’t be a citizen, but you can apply for a permanent residency visa where you can live, work, and study without any restriction.

-If you fall in love with Australia and decide that being a permanent resident is not sufficient, you can go one step further and apply for citizenship.
+If you fall in love with Australia and decide that being a permanent resident is not sufficient, you can go one step further and apply for citizenship in Australia.
 You’ll have to meet some residency requirements, take a test, verify your identity, and sit for an interview.
 But if you’re certain that you want to live out your years down under, it may be the right move for you.